pi-hole/docs/docs/ftldns/configfile.md

 #### `DEBUG_HELPER=false|true` (PR [#914](https://github.com/pi-hole/FTL/pull/914)) {#debug_helper data-toc-label='Script helpers'}

 Log information about script helpers, e.g., due to `dhcp-script`.

+#### `ADDR2LINE=true|false` (PR [#774](https://github.com/pi-hole/FTL/pull/774)) {#addr2line data-toc-label='Addr2Line'}

+Should FTL translate its own stack addresses into code lines during the bug backtrace?
+This improves the analysis of crashed significantly.
+It is recommended to leave the option enabled.
+This option should only be disabled when `addr2line` is known to not be working correctly on the machine because, in this case, the malfunctioning `addr2line` can prevent from generating any backtrace at all.

 #### `DEBUG_EXTRA=false|true` (PR [#994](https://github.com/pi-hole/FTL/pull/994)) {#debug_extra data-toc-label='Misc.'}